RobACurtis/weather-app/README.md

 export WEATHERDB="nameofyourdatabase"
 ````

-- type ' x ' to save
+- type ' ^x ' to save
 - type ' y ' to confirm
 - then close out of terminal